calcmogul/Hackintosh-cxx/benchmarks.md

 # Benchmarks

 The time I use for these benchmarks is the one printed out when the program exits.
+These results were obtained with an Intel i5-2430M SandyBridge second generation processor.

 ## Brute Force
 This benchmark checks all lower alphanumeric strings of length 6 or less.
-It is run with "Hackintosh-cxx brute 0".
+It is run with "Hackintosh-cxx brute benchmark".

 Initially, it was done in 0-3 range.